Carreau/phd-dissertation/parts/part2.rst

 cell during measurements.

-Collagen gel was made by mixing the following component
+Collagen gel was made by mixing the following components :

     - M2 medium (33.5μL)
     - 1X PBS (10 μL)
     - NaOH (1M, 0.9 μL)
     - collagen (3.6 mg/mL, 55.6 μL)

-Which gate a final concentration of collagen of 2 mg/ml in 100 μL, and pH was checked to be around 7.4.
+Which gives a final collagen concentration of 2 mg/ml in 100 μL. pH was adjusted to be around 7.4.

 20 µL of the collagen solution was deposited on a coverslip.
-Before full polymerisation of the collagen,  and 3 to 8 oocyte where deposited inside the droplet separated from each other by tens of micrometers.
+Before full polymerisation of the collagen occured 3 to 8 oocyte where deposited inside the droplet separated from each other by tens of micrometers.

 Droplet is then covered with another coverslip.
 Dow Corning vacuum grease is